Dalmatian Health Issues

 Dalmatians are predisposed to several health conditions including deafness, urinary stones, hip dysplasia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian has specific care needs shaped by its genetics and build.
 Prospective Dalmatian owners should know that this large non-sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Screening

 Prospective Dalmatian owners should know that this large non-sporting breed demands an informed approach to nutrition, exercise, and preventive health management.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+Dalmatian run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Prevention Strategies